UNESCO Publication on behalf of UN Water

 Paris/Geneva, 19 March–First of all, access to water and sanitation is an internationally recognized human right.
 Yet more than two billion people lack the most basic of services.
 Leaving No One Behind is the latest World Water Development Report by the United Nations.
 The report explores the symptoms of exclusion.
 It also investigates ways to overcome inequalities.
 The report launched in Geneva, Switzerland.
 All for World Water Day (22 March).

-Yet, despite significant progress over the past 15 years, this goal is unreachable for much of the world’s population.
+All despite significant progress over the past 15 years.
+Therefore this goal is unreachable for much of the world’s population.
 In 2015, three in ten people (2.1 billion) don’t have access to safe drinking water.
 More importantly 4.5 billion people, or six in ten, have no safely managed sanitation facilities.
 Therefore, the world is still off track in achieving this important goal.

 Wide disparities between the rich and the poor